-Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Administration is Level 1 - Informal program.
-At Level 1, documentation of business drivers, technical standards, etc. are informal and inconsistent.
+Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Blueprint is Level 0 - No Program.
+At Level 0, Business functionality is not documented and IT technology standards are not documented.